How to help victims of the Turkey and Syria earthquake

 Sign up for our free Indy100 weekly newsletter

-Offers of aid and personnel from some 65 countries have been sent to help with the search and rescue operation, as people in the region report being able to hear their loved ones fighting for their lives while trapped underneath piles of brick and glass.
+Offers of aid and personnel from some 65 countries have been sent to help with the search and rescue operation, with Turkish president Reccep Tayyip Erdogan declaring a state of emergency in 10 provinces, and officials voicing particular concern about the situation in Syria which is already reeling from nearly 12 years of civil war.

 As the desperate recovery efforts continue, here’s a look at what we can all do to help support the victims of the disaster.